 Medium: Floral Design

 Director of Rhubarb & Roses, Kathryn Healy has a passion for floristry and design.
 Her work is frequently publicised in magazines including Wedding Flowers, Homes & Gardens, Country Homes & Interiors and Elle Decoration.

 Medium: Textiles & Eco-Printing

-Specialising in eco-printing and natural colours, Caroline Nixon is a textile artist living and working in Warwickshire, UK.
+Specialising in eco-printing and natural colours, Caroline Nixon is a textile artist living and working in Warwickshire.
 She uses botanical contact printing and natural dyeing combined with the shibori technique to create beautiful designs.
 Caroline usually upcycles and dyes the clothes and textiles that she finds in charity shops to make jackets, coats, dresses, t-shirts, shirts, and scarves

 Hazel Godfrey makes work using natural materials, in particular willow and bark.
 She uses traditional and contemporary weaving methods to create functional, decorative and sculptural structures.
 Hazel grows her own willow in North Herts, has exhibited on a Gold Award winning stand at Chelsea Flower Show and has work in private collections and gardens, public spaces and schools across the country.
 Hazel is a member of Hertfordshire Basketry and the National Basketmakers’ Association.